RaymondWise/Excel-Workday-Report-Parser/README.md

 InfoSec|

 Now you can easily manipulate the data for analysis!

+There is also `ParseWorkdayColumnHorizontally` that will parse your data like `Text To Columns`

 This project is an attempt to document how I've tried to overcome the limitations of exporting Workday reports into excel.
 I've found myself writing and rewriting code that's unmanagable, but the aim here is for it to be easily maintained.
 It is free for your use under the [MIT license](https://opensource.org/licenses/MIT):